 Project Site Category Existing Proposed Basketball Courts Basketball courts would be removed and replaced with a new practice field.
 New field lighting would be installed at the new practice field.
 Includes replacement of asphalt and grass with new synthetic turf.
 Grass would remain if BTA V Capital Levy funding is not approved.
-Additional Structures/ Buildings Grandstand Spectator Bleachers and Support Buildings Grandstand spectator bleachers and support buildings housing a ticket booth, restrooms, concessions, scheduling office, storage, and maintenance equipment may be removed or reconfigured as needed for the new facility.
+Additional Structures/ Buildings Grandstand Spectator Bleachers and Support Buildings (housing a ticket booth, restrooms, concessions, scheduling office, storage, and maintenance equipment) Grandstand spectator bleachers.
+The support buildings will be removed and uses will be transferred to inside the new school building.
 Utilities Existing utilities currently at the site include electricity, natural gas, water, refuse service, telephone, storm drain, and sanitary sewer.
 Utilities would be demolished and new utility services would be installed to serve the new building and associated facilities.
 Electricity, water, refuse service, telephone, storm drain, and sanitary sewer would continue to be provided to the school.
 This may include trenching and minor excavation and would be part of the overall construction at the site.
 A geothermal heating/cooling, displacement heat system would be installed, which requires boring geothermal wells in some areas of the site near the proposed new school building.
 Green stormwater infrastructure would also be provided.
 Parking Three existing parking lots at the project site The project would reconfigure and expand on-site parking at the school.
 Two existing main parking lots would be located at the southeastern portion of the site and the new on-site passenger vehicle load/unload loop accessed from S Henderson Street and a second lot accessed from Seward Park Avenue S. These two parking areas would be physically connected by a tabletop driveway.
 Additional spaces are proposed along the northeast edge of the site with primary access from the same driveway on Seward Park Avenue S and/or from the south end of 53rd Avenue S. Site Preparation and Additional Work Site Conditions and Vegetation and Trees Site improvements would include a new on-site passenger vehicle drop-off/pick-up loop, an entry plaza, pedestrian paving, vegetation and tree removal (including removal of exceptional trees), tree planting, landscaping, irrigation, selective clearing, grading, fencing, and site lighting.
+Construction staging would be provided on the existing school site.